 There are, however, a growing number of states that have expanded Medicaid and want to do more at the state level to expand coverage.
 This white paper looks at three areas where the SBM states have pursued coverage initiatives that are easier to accomplish as an SBM state than as an FFM state-more targeted consumer outreach, better Marketplace-Medicaid collaboration and state subsidies to supplement federal ones.
-We describe the recent upsurge in SBMs-from 12 in 2017 to 19 today, with three more in the pipeline-and then focus on i.
-See Exhibit 4 for a summary of uninsured rates by state.
+We describe the recent upsurge in SBMs-from 12 in 2017 to 19 today, with three more in the pipeline-and then focus on what has made the SBMs successful and how that success could be multiplied if more states adopt SBMs, especially those that have already expanded Medicaid or choose to pursue Medicaid expansion and an SBM as a package.